jayronsoares/dba_tasks/dba_top_rds_mysql.md

-As a DBA managing AWS RDS MySQL instances, having a set of essential scripts can greatly enhance productivity.
-Here are the top 10 DBA scripts every DBA should have:
+### Here are the top 10 DBA scripts every DBA should have:

 1. **Backup and Restore Script**:
    - Automates the process of taking backups and restoring them.